-Plot Pie Chart using Python Matplotlib library
+4. Plot a Pie Chart Using the Python Matplotlib Library

 import matplotlib.pyplot as plt labels = 'Berries', 'Oranges', 'Grapes', 'Apples' prices = [15, 30, 45, 10] explode = (0, 0.1, 0, 0) fig1, ax1 = plt.subplots() ax1.pie(prices, explode=explode, labels=labels, shadow=True, startangle=90) plt.show()

-Plot Scatter Plot using Python Matplotlib Library
+5. Plot a Scatter Plot Using the Python Matplotlib Library

-To plot a scatter using matplotlib we use the
+To plot a scatter using matplotlib, we use the

 import matplotlib.pyplot as plt heights = [5, 5.5, 5,7, 5.8, 5.9, 5.10, 6] weight = [50, 60, 65, 67,67,68, 70, 75] plt.scatter(heights, weight, marker='^' ) plt.xlabel("Height") plt.ylabel("Weight") plt.show()

-How to design Good Visualization?
+How to Design Good Visualizations?

 If the viewer is not able to get the representation, then the data could mislead the viewer.
-So it becomes very important for the data scientist to know his audience and place such a presentation which is easily understandable.
+Hence, it becomes very important for the data scientist to know his audience and come up with such a presentation that is easily understandable.

 We do not want so many properties to distort the visualization.
 If we associate too many properties in a single visualization, we will lose the main result and output.
-When we design the visualization, we should consider the elegant styling and decoration, and there should not be unnecessary information on visuals.
+When we design the visualization, we should consider elegant styling and decoration, and there should not be unnecessary information on visuals.